MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/analyticsreceiver/installation/index.md

    http://localhost:9080/analytics-receiver/rest/data/health
    ```

-For more information about administering WebSphere Application Server Liberty, see the [Administering Liberty from the command line](http://ibm.biz/knowctr#SSAW57_8.5.5/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/twlp_admin_script.html) topic in the WebSphere Application Server product documentation.
+For more information on administering WebSphere Application Server Liberty, see the [Administering Liberty from the command line](http://ibm.biz/knowctr#SSAW57_8.5.5/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/twlp_admin_script.html) topic in the WebSphere Application Server product documentation.

 ## Installing {{ site.data.keys.mf_analytics_receiver }} on Tomcat
 {: #installing-mobilefirst-analytics-receiver-on-tomcat }
 Ensure that you already have the {{ site.data.keys.mf_analytics_receiver }} WAR files.
 For more information on the installation artifacts, see [Installing {{ site.data.keys.mf_server }} to an application server](../../prod-env/appserver).
-The **analytics-receiver.war** file is found in the **<mf_server_install_dir>\analyticsreceiver** folder.
-For more information about how to download and install Tomcat, see [Apache Tomcat](http://tomcat.apache.org/).
+The **analytics-receiver.war** file is found in the `<mf_server_install_dir>\analyticsreceiver` folder.
+For more information on how to download and install Tomcat, see [Apache Tomcat](http://tomcat.apache.org/).
 Ensure that you download the version that supports Java 7 or higher.
 For more information about which version of Tomcat supports Java 7, see [Apache Tomcat Versions](http://tomcat.apache.org/whichversion.html).

-1. Add **analytics-receiver.war** file to the Tomcat **webapps** folder.
+1. Add **analytics-receiver.war** file to the Tomcat `webapps` folder.
-2. Uncomment the following section in the **conf/server.xml** file, which is present, but commented out, in a freshly downloaded Tomcat archive.
+2. Uncomment the following section in the `conf/server.xml` file, which is commented out, in a newly downloaded Tomcat archive.

    ```xml
    <Valve className ="org.apache.catalina.authenticator.SingleSignOn"/>
    ```

-3. Declare the two war files in the **conf/server.xml** file, and define a user registry.
+3. Declare the two war files in the `conf/server.xml` file, and define a user registry.

    ```xml
    <Context docBase ="analytics-receiver-service" path ="/analytics-receiver"></Context>
    <Realm className ="org.apache.catalina.realm.MemoryRealm"/>
    ```

-   The **MemoryRealm** recognizes the users that are defined in the **conf/tomcat-users.xml** file.
-For more information about other choices, see [Apache Tomcat Realm Configuration HOW-TO](http://tomcat.apache.org/tomcat-7.0-doc/realm-howto.html).
+   The **MemoryRealm** recognizes the users that are defined in the `conf/tomcat-users.xml` file.
+For information on other available options, see [Apache Tomcat Realm Configuration HOW-TO](http://tomcat.apache.org/tomcat-7.0-doc/realm-howto.html).

-4. Add the following sections to the **conf/tomcat-users.xml** file to configure a **MemoryRealm**.
+4. Add the following sections to the `conf/tomcat-users.xml` file to configure a **MemoryRealm**.
     * Add the security roles.

       ```xml